-The Great Lakes FST workshop will introduce participants to the intriguing study of fisheries science and will explore careers in fisheries ecology, management, and conservation.
+The workshop introduced participants to the intriguing study of fisheries science and explored careers in fisheries ecology, management, and conservation.

-At the workshop, we will present a diverse group of participants with the foundational elements of fisheries ecology, management, and modeling in a manner that is engaging and accessible, regardless of the students' ecological and quantitative background.
-We will explore how aquatic ecology and quantitative methods can be integrated and used to solve fisheries management problems.
-Finally, we will provide a robust view of careers in fisheries science and guidance on how to advance and become more confident and qualified when applying for both graduate and employment opportunities.
+At the workshop, we presented a diverse group of participants with the foundational elements of fisheries ecology, management, and modeling in a manner that was engaging and accessible, regardless of the students' ecological and quantitative background.
+We explored how aquatic ecology and quantitative methods can be integrated and used to solve fisheries management problems.
+Finally, we provided a robust view of careers in fisheries science and guidance on how to advance and become more confident and qualified when applying for both graduate and employment opportunities.

 Saturday, July 30, 2022 through Friday, August 5, 2022.
 Students must attend the entire program.